What is Zorbing?

-Similar to Land Zorbing, Aqua Zorbing (or “water zorbing”) takes place on a body of water, usually being a reservoir, lake or pool.
-However, unlike land zorbing, this version of zorbing gives you the chance to experience what it’s like to walk on water!
-Another form of aqua zorbing includes having water inside the zorb itself, stopping the rider from getting disorientated when rolling downhill.
+Like Land Zorbing, Aqua Zorbing (or “water zorbing”) occurs on a body of water, usually a reservoir, lake, or pool.
+However, unlike land zorbing, this version of zorbing allows you to experience what it’s like to walk on water!
+Another form of aqua zorbing includes water inside the zorb, stopping the rider from disorientation when rolling downhill.

 Where was Zorbing Invented?

-Then in 1994, a company based in New Zealand aptly named ZORB Limited were the first to commercialise this idea, creating human-sized plastic zorbs for commercial and recreational use.
-Then, with the word “Zorb” making it into the Oxford English Dictionary in 2001, this activity had solidified its place in the history books.
+Then in 1994, a company based in New Zealand named ZORB Limited was the first to commercialise this idea, creating human-sized plastic zorbs for commercial and recreational use.
+Then, with the word “Zorb” making it into the Oxford English Dictionary in 2001, this activity solidified its place in the history books.

 Is Zorbing Safe?

 Yes, zorbing is perfectly safe!
-As you will be encased entirely in a plastic bubble that’s both airtight and waterproof, there's no danger of falling out.
-The balls are also made from durable materials so that they won't pop or leak.
-However, it is important to follow the safety instructions when using a zorb.
-For example, don't roll down a hill if it's too steep or if there are obstacles in the way.
-It’s also worth mentioning that you should make sure to stay hydrated if you're in a water zorb!
+As you will be encased entirely in an airtight and waterproof plastic bubble, there's no danger of falling out.
+The balls are also made from durable materials that won't pop or leak.
+However, following the safety instructions when using a zorb is essential.
+For example, don't roll down a hill if it's too steep or if there are obstacles.
+It’s also worth mentioning that you should stay hydrated if you're in a water zorb!

 Is Zorbing for Two People or One?

-If you want to experience the thrill of zorbing with a friend or family member, then buying a two-person zorb is a fantastic idea that’s well worth considering.
+If you want to experience the thrill of zorbing with a friend or family member, buying a two-person zorb is a fantastic idea worth considering.
 These are slightly larger than the single-person zorbs and have enough space so that you can both fit inside comfortably.

 Depending on how fast you’re going and how steep the incline is, zorbs can pick up an unbelievable amount of speed when rolling downhill.
-In fact, the fastest ever recorded time for downhill zorbing was done by New Zealander Keith Kolver, who reached a whopping speed of 32 miles per hour (52 Km/h)
+The fastest ever recorded time for downhill zorbing was done by New Zealander Keith Kolver, who reached a whopping speed of 32 miles per hour (52 Km/h).

 Can you get Dizzy from Zorbing?

 Yes, you certainly can.
-Considering the fact that you will be bouncing and rolling around inside the zorb, it’s important to know your limits when it comes to this activity, so if you’re not feeling too well after lots of rolling and bouncing, it might be time to take a break.
-However, one way to combat this is by using an aqua zorb - With a small amount of water in the zorb with the user, it helps to keep them upright and avoid dizziness when speeding down a hill!
+Because you will be bouncing and rolling around inside the zorb, it’s essential to know your limits when it comes to this activity, so if you’re not feeling too well after lots of rolling and bouncing, it might be time to take a break.
+However, one way to combat this is by using an aqua zorb - With a small amount of water in the zorb with the user; it helps to keep them upright and avoid dizziness when speeding down a hill!

 What do you wear for Zorbing?

-If you’re looking to take part in some zorbing yourself, then we would highly recommend wearing sporty clothes for this activity.
-Considering the fact that you will be doing lots of running around and, being inside a giant plastic bubble, it’s likely going to get warm inside the zorb!
+We highly recommend wearing sporty clothes if you want to participate in some zorbing yourself.
+Because you will be doing lots of running around and inside a giant plastic bubble, it will likely get warm inside the zorb!
 Shorts and T-shirts are best for this activity, but gym leggings or cycling shorts would also suffice.

 Is Human Hamster Balling the same as Zorbing?

 Almost, but not quite!
-With human hamster balling, those taking part will be wrapped up inside an inflatable zorb, but instead of running down hills or across bodies of water, human hamster balling involves some kind of maze for you to navigate.
+With human hamster balling, those participating will be wrapped up inside an inflatable zorb.
+But, instead of running down hills or across bodies of water, human hamster balling involves some kind of maze for you to navigate.

 World Records in Zorbing

-Since the inception of this unique and exciting activity, there have been a number of Zorbing world records made across the globe, with these three records being the most significant:
+Since the inception of this unique and exciting activity, there have been several Zorbing world records made across the globe, with these three records being the most significant: